-Student recognition is a valuable part of the school program at Richmond Hill K-8.
+Student recognition is a valuable part of the school program at Richmond Hill Elementary.
 Honors and awards presented to students are as follows:

 - Achievement Award recognizes students who successfully passed to the next grade level.
 This only applies to students in Kindergarten. - Participation Award recognizes students who participated but were earned an overall unsatisfactory rating in the current grade level.
-This only applies to students in Kindergarten. - Distinguished Scholar Award this only applies to students in Grades K 8. - Reading Student has scored above grade level requirements on the Spring i-Ready Reading Test - Math Student has scored above grade level requirements on the Spring i-Ready Math Test - Scholar Award this only applies to students in Grades K 8. - Reading Student has obtained grade level requirements on Spring i-Ready Reading Test. - Math Student has obtained grade level requirements on Spring i-Ready Math Test. - i-Ready Highest Growth Math Award presented to one student in each homeroom class who has achieved the highest growth in math based on i-Ready.
-This only applies to students in Grades K-8. - i-Ready Highest Growth Reading Award presented to one student in each homeroom class who has achieved the highest growth in math based on i-Ready.
-This only applies to students in Grades K-8. - Citizenship Award presented to one student in each homeroom class who demonstrates the highest level of citizenship and personal embodiment of Character Words emphasized this school term.
-This only applies to students in Grades 1 8. - "A" Honor Roll recognizes students working on grade level who earned all A's in all subjects except conduct.
-This only applies to students in Grades 4 8. - "AB" Honor Roll recognizes students working on grade level who earned an 80.0 overall average except conduct.
-This only applies to students in Grades 4 8. - Highest GPA in core academic and enrichment classes for students in Grades 6 8. - Special Recognitions awards for miscellaneous outstanding accomplishments. - Perfect Attendance Award to encourage students to be at school every day.
-(Tardies and/or Early Releases in excess of ten (10) times will disqualify a student from receiving the Perfect Attendance Award for the year.) - Principal Award recognizes one student with the highest cumulative GPA in core academics and connections in elementary $(4^{th} 5^{th})$ and middle $(6^{th} 8^{th})$. - Principal Choice Award recognizes one student per grade level who has worked diligently all year long towards the school's vision: Ignite Purpose, Enrich Minds, Develop Character, Build Community.
+This only applies to students in Kindergarten. - Distinguished Scholar Award this only applies to students in Grades K 8. - Reading Student has scored above grade level requirements on the Spring i-Ready Reading Test - $\circ~$ Math Student has scored above grade level requirements on the Spring i-Ready Math Test - Scholar Award this only applies to students in Grades K 8. - Reading Student has obtained grade level requirements on Spring i-Ready Reading Test. - $\circ~$ Math Student has obtained grade level requirements on Spring i-Ready Math Test. - i-Ready Highest Growth Math Award presented to one student in each homeroom class who has achieved the highest growth in math based on i-Ready.
+This only applies to students in Grades K 8. - i-Ready Highest Growth Reading Award presented to one student in each homeroom class who has achieved the highest growth in math based on i-Ready.
+This only applies to students in Grades K 8. - Citizenship Award presented to one student in each homeroom class who demonstrates the highest level of citizenship and personal embodiment of Character Words emphasized this school term.
+This only applies to students in Grades 1 8. - Special Recognitions awards for miscellaneous outstanding accomplishments. - Perfect Attendance Award to encourage students to be at school every day.
+(Tardies and/or Early Releases in excess of ten (10) times will disqualify a student from receiving the Perfect Attendance Award for the year.) - Principal Award recognizes one student with the highest cumulative GPA in core academics and connections in elementary $(4^{th} 5^{th})$ and middle $(6^{th} 8^{th})$.